Mobile myki Frequently asked questions

 How do I find out what operating system my phone is using?

-I have a wearable with Google Pay – can I use Mobile myki?
+I have a wearable with Google Wallet – can I use Mobile myki?

-No. The version of Google PayTM used by wearables, such as watches, is a light version which doesn't support Mobile myki.
+No. The version of Google WalletTM used by wearables, such as watches, is a light version which doesn't support Mobile myki.

 Questions about setting up and using Mobile myki